 To view a complete list of the Boards, Commissions, and Agencies in Mississippi, please visit the Secretary of State’s website here.

 Are you interested in serving on a State Board or Commission?
-Click HERE to access the Application.
+Fill out the application.

 The Mississippi REALTORS® believe active involvement in political activity is a privilege and responsibility of every citizen.
 We urge qualified individuals to make themselves available for public service.
 We encourage continuing participation in local, state, and national political affairs.